The PDF-XChange Editor user interface appears as below:

 Click the Quick Launch text box to find and launch commands in PDF-XChange Editor - enter search terms in the text box and then click search results to activate them.

 There are four toolbars in the lower section of the user interface:

 Figure 5.
 Lower UI Toolbars

-The Document Options Toolbar displays the dimensions of the document and the current pointer location:
+When the UI is maximized, the Document Options Toolbar displays the dimensions of the document and the current pointer location:

 Figure 6.
 Document Options Toolbar

 Click Options to open/close the document editing panes and view/select editing tools, as detailed here.

 •Click the blue arrow icons to move to the first page, previous page, next page or last page of documents.

 •Click the green arrow icons to move between the most recent views within documents.